-King Leovigildo, in Madrid
+King Liuvigild in Madrid

 The Mosque at Córdoba

-Rahman III furthered Córdoba's grandeur, helped by the stability that had been achieved, the tolerance that was a part of that stability and by his having secured peace with the Christian kingdoms on his border in the north of the Iberian Peninsula.
+With a well-disciplined army – perhaps the finest in the world, Rahman III secured peace with the Christian kingdoms in the north of the peninsula.
 Agriculture was advanced by the construction of irrigation works, and economic development was encouraged by widening streets and building market places.
 He amassed a library with 400,000 books, sending agents to accumulate books from Muslim areas in the east.
 Muslims, Christians and Jews were building a unique, integrated culture.
 Christians adopted Arabic as their language, and Jews mixed in the cities economic and social life.

-Copyright © 2010-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.